frankshearar/Home/Package-Type.md

 ## Installation

 The behavior of NuGet's install command will be modified so that when a `DotnetCliTool` package is being installed to a .NET CLI project.json file, the package will be added to the `"tools"` node instead of the `"dependencies"` node.
-Installation of `DotnetCliTool` packages to non-.NET CLI project.json or to packages.config behaves exactly as a dependency.

 If a package has no explicit package type, the package is assumed to be a dependency.

 If a package has an unrecognized (not `DotnetCliTool` or `Dependency`) type, the installation fails.

 Installation of the `DotnetCliTool` package type is only supported on .NET Core project.json projects.
+Installation of `DotnetCliTool` packages to non-.NET CLI project.json or to packages.config fails with a message explaining that the package type is unsupported.

 If there is more than one package type, installation fails.

 ## Restoration